VitWip/Company_reputation_tracker-main/README.md

    - Historical data is preserved for trend analysis.

 5. **Dashboard Updates**:
-   - The Dash dashboard reads from the database to display real-time insights.
+   - The dashboard reads from the database to display real-time insights.
    - Visualizations are automatically refreshed when new data is available.
    - For GitHub Pages, static JSON files are generated to power the online dashboard.